zio/zio/docs/datatypes/contextual/zdeps.md

 2. **An Alternative to Constructors** — We can think of `ZDeps` as a more powerful version of a constructor, it is an alternative way to represent a constructor.
 Like a constructor, it allows us to build the `ROut` service in terms of its dependencies (`RIn`).

-3. **Composable** — Because of their excellent **composition properties**, layers are the idiomatic way in ZIO to create services that depend on other services.
-We can define layers that are relying on each other.
+3. **Composable** — Because of their excellent **composition properties**, dependencies are the idiomatic way in ZIO to create services that depend on other services.
+We can define dependencies that are relying on each other.

-4. **Effectful and Resourceful** — The construction of ZIO layers can be effectful and resourceful, they can be acquired and safely released when the services are done being utilized.
+4. **Effectful and Resourceful** — The construction of ZIO dependencies can be effectful and resourceful, they can be acquired and safely released when the services are done being utilized.

 5. **Asynchronous** — Unlike class constructors which are blocking, ZDeps is fully asynchronous and non-blocking.